As dog owners and walkers in South East Devon we are lucky to have a whole range of different landscapes right on our doorsteps for us to enjoy.

 The Exe Estuary

-The vast mudflats are home to an abundance of invertebrate species making the estuary as rich in biodiversity as a tropical rainforest!
-In winter, the estuary is home to thousands of water birds feeding and roosting at Dawlish Warren, Exminster Marshes, Bowling Green Marsh and Exmouth Local Nature Reserve.
+At low tide when the vast mudflats are exposed, an abundance of invertebrate species make the estuary as rich in biodiversity as a tropical rainforest!
+In autumn and winter, the estuary is home to thousands of water birds feeding and roosting at Dawlish Warren, Exminster Marshes, Bowling Green Marsh and Exmouth Local Nature Reserve.

-For more information on the array of wildlife that can be seen on the Exe download the “Exe Wildlife” leaflet.
+To find out more about the array of wildlife that can be seen on the Exe download the “Exe Wildlife” leaflet.

-The estuary is also a popular place for water sports, sailing, bait collecting, birding, fi shing and dog walking.
-It’s important to strike a balance between these many different demands on the estuary, the increasing local population and many visitors, to protect it for future generations.
-Therefore, two wildlife refuges have been put in place to help everyone continue to use the estuary in harmony.
-Dog walkers and other users are being asked to avoid the wildlife refuges, which are identified with new yellow special mark and marker buoys, with“WR” in black lettering.
+The estuary is also a popular place for dog walking, water sports, sailing, bait collecting, birding and fishing.
+It’s vital that we strike a balance between these different demands on the estuary, the increasing local population and visitors, to protect it for future generations.
+To do this, two wildlife refuges have been put in place to protect wildlife in the most crucial areas.
+Dog walkers and all other users are asked to avoid the wildlife refuges, which are identified with yellow special mark and marker buoys, with “WR” in black lettering.

 Off Exmouth: the refuge protects key feeding areas for a short time during low season, from 15 September until 31 December at all tidal states.
-This includes the foreshore, so dog walkers should avoid the area near the duck pond and turn left at the end of the slipway, to avoid the refuge.
+This includes the foreshore, so dog walkers should avoid the area near the duck pond.
+All access to the foreshore should be via the slipway, turn left at the end of the slipway, to avoid the refuge.
 Off Dawlish Warren: the refuge protects the estuary’s key feeding and resting areas all year round at all tidal states.
 No dogs are permitted near this part of the Warren, all year round.

 The Exe Estuary is owned and managed by a large number of local authorities and organisations which all come together to form the Exe Estuary Management Partnership .
 These include Teignbridge and East Devon District Councils, Exeter City Council, Devon County Council, Exmouth and Dawlish Town Councils, Starcross and Woodbury Parish Councils, Lympstone Fishery and Harbour Association, the RSPB, Natural England, Environment Agency, Devon and Severn IFCA, Devon Wildlife Trust, RYA and Powderham Estate.